openstax/napkin-notes/phil/s010-fe-stories.md

 - [3] u326 Teacher Views HW Problems with interleaved class stats and individual
 - [2] u320 Teacher views one student's performance on iReading
-- [2] u327 Teacher Views status of a student's particular HW assignment FE stories ordered by dependencies so they can be worked on in parallel.
+- [2] u327 Teacher Views status of a student's particular HW assignment

-# All stories by Epic

 Epic e028 S-Do-iReading
 - [2] u388 Student chooses "try another problem" / "refresh my memory" / "move on"